Claude Code Hooks for uv Projects

 if __name__ == "__main__":

-main()Unlike the pre-tool hook which blocks execution, the notification hook provides gentle reminders as Claude discusses Python operations.
+main()Unlike the pre-tool hook, this one doesn’t block execution—it just prints reminders as Claude discusses Python operations.

 Installation